zheksoon/htm-ally/README.md

 `;
 ```

-Styles are be defined as an object (with camelCase):
+Styles are defined as an object (with camelCase):

 ```js
 const fragment = html`